kevinAlbs/specifications/source/client-side-encryption/client-side-encryption.md

 ## ClientEncryption

-The new ClientEncryption type interacts uses libmongocrypt to perform ClientEncryption operations.
+The ClientEncryption type uses libmongocrypt to perform ClientEncryption operations.
 See the [libmongocrypt API documentation](https://github.com/mongodb/libmongocrypt/blob/master/src/mongocrypt.h) for more information.

-The ClientEncryption contains a MongoClient connected to the MongoDB cluster containing the key vault collection.
+ClientEncryption contains a MongoClient connected to the MongoDB cluster containing the key vault collection.
 It does not contain a MongoClient to mongocryptd.

 See